JohnBinford/AppleWood-Pointe/readme.md

 * * *

 #### Email List
 - The email list is up to date!
+(Thanks to Ralph and others for their suggested corrections!)
   - To keep our emails more private, please email johnathan.binford@gmail.com for a copy of the list!

 * * *